mrocklin/blog/_posts/work/2017-09-09-accelerating-geopandas-1.md

 designed to see how hard it would be to implement some of the trickier operations like spatial joins, repartitioning, and overlays.
 This is why, for example, it supports a fully distributed spatial join, but lacks simple operations like series addition.

-There are other longer term problems as well.
-For example geo-spatial serialization is not particularly fast.
+There are other longer-term issues as well.

+Serialization costs are managable, but decently high.
 We currently use the standard "well known binary" WKB format common in other geospatial applications but have found it to be fairly slow, which bogs down inter-process parallelism.

 Similarly distributed and spatially partitioned data stores don't seem to be common (or at least I haven't run across them yet).

+It's not clear how dask-geopandas dataframes and normal dask dataframes should interact.
+It would be very convenient to reuse all of the algorithms in dask.dataframe, but the index structures of the two libraries is very different.
+This may require some clever software engineering on the part of the Dask developers.

 Still though, these seem surmountable and generally this process has been easy so far.
 I suspect that we can build an intuitive and performant parallel GIS